-This One-Pot Italian Minestrone Soup Recipe was inspired by the hearty classic Italian soup made with vegetables, beans, tomatoes, and pasta.
+This One-Pot Italian Minestrone Soup Recipe is inspired by the hearty classic Italian soup made with vegetables, beans, tomatoes, and pasta.
 This recipe is super easy to make and can be adapted to whatever vegetables you have on hand.
 It’s also make-ahead and freezer friendly, perfect to cook on your meal prep day.

 A warming bowl of this chunky flavorful soup is the perfect solution to a cold night in.
-Serve it with some fresh crusty bread, rolls, or garlic bread to create the most comforting winter’s meal.
+Serve it with some fresh crusty bread, rolls, or garlic bread to create the most comforting meal.

 One-Pot Italian Minestrone Soup Recipe